Trenblack/PlanktonAPI/README.md

 ## Contributing

-We welcome contributions to PlanktonAPI!
-If you have suggestions for improvements or bug fixes, please feel free to submit a Pull Request.
+Feel free to submit a Pull Request.

 ## License